Simplifying app security: Getting started

 Something else to keep in mind at this stage is whether there’ll be any collaborative working involved.

 For example, if your app needs to pull through ads for revenue, it’s likely there will be another server from a communications company that needs to be factored in.
-What are theirprivacy policies and security procedures?
+What are their privacy policies and security procedures?

-Always assume that anything coming into your app is a threat until you verify otherwise – ensure your development team are communicating with any third parties right from the off so that security is made a priority.
+Always assume that anything coming into your app is a threat until you verify otherwise – ensure your development team are communicating with any third parties right from the off so that data security is made a priority.

 Other insights